 Since then, the cover of the final book in the Fate of the Jedi series has been revealed, and guess who was on it?
 Granted, as I stated before, I don’t take issue with Luke being on the cover of the last book in a series premised around the Luke/Ben odyssey.
 But I think it’s fair to ask why Luke had to be on four covers (three front, one back) when there are so many other great characters landing on the Dramatis Personae time and again and yet not getting covers.

 As a longtime fan, I keep going back to the Fictional Frontiers interview where Shelly Shapiro, Del Rey’s Star Wars editor, noted that she doesn’t do market research and produces books she likes.
 It’s obvious she likes Luke, as do most other Star Wars fans, but it is possible to have too much of a good thing.
 Nothing highlights this more than the fan reaction to the cover of Apocalypse.
-It should be an event . . . → Read More: Can Luke Skywalker Avoid Character Apocalypse?
+It should . . . → Read More: Can Luke Skywalker Avoid Character Apocalypse?
 Follow-up to Luke Skywalker Must Die

 So the question of the week is – If you use lots of tokens in the looks line in heaven before making your way onto this Earth, does that mean you can’t have any tokens left to cash in for geekiness?